aershov24/full-stack-interview-questions/README.md

 #### Q:  What is a Server Side Include (SSI)?
 #### Q: What is Servlet Chaining?
 #### Q: How do you find out what client machine is making a request to your servlet?
-#### Q: Whatâ€™s the difference between sendRedirect and forward methods?
+#### Q: What’s the difference between sendRedirect and forward methods?
 #### Q: What is RMI?
 #### Q: What is the basic principle of RMI architecture?
 #### Q: What are the layers of RMI Architecture?